 Based on preliminary lectures, following seminar based readings, analysis of the recommended literature.
 Empirical study is planned to run in groups, depending on the given circumstances.
 Schedule:

-1-3 weeks lectures

-4-7 weeks readings, presentations

-8-10 weeks empirical studies (designing, starting to running it)

-11-12 discussions

-Tasks and assignments (with student notional workload):

-Active listening on all the classes, preparing oral and visual presentation based on literature, working in groups on empirical plans and work out together, final paper Learning environment: classroom and external spot / online platforms
+1-3 weeks lectures (7th, 14th, 21st of September) 4-7 weeks readings, presentations (28th of September, 5th, 12th, 26th of October) 8-10 weeks empirical studies (starting to designing research plans) (2nd, 9th, 16th of November) 11-12 discussions (23rd, 30th of November) Tasks and assignments (with student notional workload): Active listening on all the classes, preparing oral and visual presentation based on literature, working in groups on empirical plans and work out together, final paper Learning environment: classroom and external spot / online platforms Assessment:

-Assessment:

-The visual presentation is needed to be uploaded or sent to the teacher before the oral presentation, the oral presentation is needed to be done between the $4^{th}$ and $7^{th}$ weeks on classes, the research plan is ready for the $10^{th}$ week (1 plan by group), the final paper contains the report of the process (1 paper by group) for the end of the $12^{th}$ week.
+The visual presentation is needed to be uploaded or sent to the teacher before the oral presentation, the oral presentation is needed to be done between the 4th and 7th weeks on classes, the research plan is ready for the 10th week (1 plan by group), the final paper contains the report of the process (1 paper by group) for the end of the 12th week.
 Assignments:

-active listening at classes (must) presentation: 40% plan: 30% paper: 30% see above
+active listening at classes (must)

+presentation: 40%

+plan: 30% paper: 30%

 Assessment method:

-Assessment criteria:
+see above Assessment criteria:

 The most important is to prove the effort of understanding a scientific paper, trying to deal with the multifactorial nature of designing an empirical research and reflecting the challenges, mistakes and success of the whole process.

-Calculation of grade: (weights of the achievements, assignments; ranges of rates or points) presentation: 40% plan: 30% paper: 30%
+Calculation of grade: (weights of the achievements, assignments; ranges of rates or points)

+presentation: 40%

+plan: 30% paper: 30%

 Recommended readings: